NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 Background
 =========================================

-The exact and fuzzy document-level deduplication modules in the NeMo Curator aim at reducing the occurence of duplicate and near-duplicate documents in the dataset.
+The exact and fuzzy document-level deduplication modules in the NeMo Curator aim to reduce the occurrence of duplicate and near-duplicate documents in a dataset.
 Both functionalities are supported in NeMo Curator and accelerated using `RAPIDS <https://rapids.ai>`_.

 The main motivation for this is that training on randomly selected documents for many epochs can be sub-optimal to downstream performance for language models.
 For more information on when this is harmful, please see `Muennighoff et al., 2023 <https://arxiv.org/abs/2305.16264>`_ and `Tirumala et al., 2023 <https://arxiv.org/abs/2308.12284>`_.